goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.3.
 Whenever possible, test with a realistic and fully rendered component

-:white_check_mark: **Do:** Whenver reasonably sized,Avoid fakes and partial-rendering solution in favour of fully renderd component to achieve tests that more realistic and maintainable.
-The more resemble user/req, easier to reason about the test, no implementation details, confident.
-Simply put, render full, assert that your expectations exist in UI, need to trigger action?
-With all that said, a word of caution is in order: this technique works for small/medium otherwise if graph of 100 components, it will get too cumbersome to reason about test failures and speed will also be a conern.
-In that case, you
+:white_check_mark: **Do:** Whenver reasonably sized, test your component from outside like your users do, fully render the UI, act on it and assert the rendered UI behaves as expected.
+Avoid all sort of mocking, partial and shallow rendering - the later approach might result in untrapped bugs due to lack of details and might be harder to maintain as they mess with the internals (see bullet 'Favour blackbox testing').
+If one of the child significantly slowing down (e.g. animation) or complicating the setup - consider explicitly replacing it with a fake

-Natural and user oriented, test from the user perspecive
+With all that said, a word of caution is in order: this technique works for small/medium components that packs a reasonable size of child components.
+Fully rendering a component with too many childs will make it hard to reason about test failures (root cause analysis) and might get too slow.
+In such cases, write only few tests against that fat parent component and more tests against its childs

 <br/>